postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 [![access token custom](https://assets.postman.com/postman-docs/GitHub_AccessToken_Custom_Domain.png)](https://assets.postman.com/postman-docs/GitHub_AccessToken_Custom_Domain.png)

-1. Enter your GitHub Personal Access Token, specify your GitHub custom domain and click **Proceed**.

-1. In the **Backup your Postman Collections** page, choose an existing Postman Collection, your GitHub repository, specify a file name for your backup and enter the name of the branch.
+Enter your GitHub Personal Access Token, specify your GitHub custom domain and click **Proceed**.
+Then, in the **Backup your Postman Collections** page, choose an existing Postman Collection, your GitHub repository, specify a file name for your backup and enter the name of the branch.

 [![github integrations screen](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)](https://assets.postman.com/postman-docs/GitHub_Integrations3.png)

-1. Click **Add Integration**.
-Your Collection is pushed to your GitHub project under the directory that you specified and saved as a single JSON file.
+Click **Add Integration**.
+Your collection is pushed to your GitHub project under the directory that you specified and saved as a single JSON file.
 This is illustrated in the following screen:

 [![github integrations screen](https://assets.postman.com/postman-docs/Github_Integrations6.png)](https://assets.postman.com/postman-docs/Github_Integrations6.png)

 Now every change that is saved to your Postman Collection automatically commits changes to your GitHub repository in real time.
-Your Collections and code can exist in the same repository.
+Your collections and code can exist in the same repository.

-    You can navigate to your GitHub repository and view your collections, as illustrated in the screen below:
+> You can navigate to your GitHub repository to view your collections.

 [![github integrations screen](https://assets.postman.com/postman-docs/Github_Integrations5.png)](https://assets.postman.com/postman-docs/Github_Integrations5.png)